Start9Labs/mastodon-wrapper/docs/instructions.md

 If you forget your Mastodon user password, there are two ways to reset it:
   1. If you have SMTP configured, you can use the standard "Forgot Password" flow through your Mastodon web site.
   2. In your Embassy Mastodon service, click Actions --> Reset Password.

+## Restoring from Backup

+**IMPORTANT** There is a known bug when restoring from backup that creates an incorrect .onion address.
+To fix this, after a restore, you can downgrade Mastodon and then re-upgrade, and the issue will resolve itself.
+A fix is in development for this.